MisterDerpie/container-memory-gc/README.md

 The question we wanted to know an answer to is

-> Are Go binaries or JVMs aware of the memory restrictions by their container runtime?
+> Are Go binaries or JVMs aware of the memory restrictions when running inside a container?

 and a more fine grained question

 > Will the GC be force-invoked when reaching the container limit, to prevent Out-Of-Memory (OOM)?

 Running a program inside a container, it is possible to specify limits for their resource consumption.
-In Linux, this can be achieved via so called Control Groups, abbreviated [man7.org/cgroups](https://man7.org/linux/man-pages/man7/cgroups.7.html).
+In Linux, this can be achieved via so called Control Groups, see [man7.org/cgroups](https://man7.org/linux/man-pages/man7/cgroups.7.html).

 > Control groups, usually referred to as cgroups, are a Linux kernel feature which allow processes to be organized into hierarchical groups whose usage of various types of resources can then be limited and monitored.

-A user may specify a limit of 100MB to a container and would thus expect their programs to only ever about those 100MB.
+A user may specify a limit of 100MB to a container and would thus expect their programs to only ever be aware of these 100MB.
 That is not the case, in fact, from within a container, the memory of the host is still visible.
 To prove that, a very easy experiment can be conducted, using [stress-ng](https://manpages.ubuntu.com/manpages/xenial/man1/stress-ng.1.html):